US Cloud sent its employees home as the coronavirus pandemic spread throughout St. Louis this spring.

-Instead, US Cloud, led by founder and CEO Rob LaMear, recently closed on a $4.4 million deal to acquire a vacant 50,000-square-foot office building at 12855 Flushing Meadows Drive in Town & Country from Rodger Riney, a founder of Scotttrade, which once occupied the building.
+Instead, US Cloud, led by founder Rob LaMear, recently closed on a $4.4 million deal to acquire a vacant 50,000-square-foot office building at 12855 Flushing Meadows Drive in Town & Country from Rodger Riney, a founder of Scotttrade, which once occupied the building.

 As companies across the country contend with decisions of whether, when and how to reenter the office, the technology industry is considered by some as the least likely to have employees return to a traditional work environment.
 Technology and financial services firm Square, which has a prominent office in St. Louis, announced it would allow employees to work from home indefinitely.
 In addition, commercial real estate brokers have said that deal flow has slowed as buyers paused negotiations due to uncertainties with the market and Covid-19.

 All those factors make US Cloud’s decision to buy an office building more unusual.
 But the company said working from home just isn’t working for them.

 “We all felt like we lost something.
 My office is outside the main engineering area, and I could hear how much over-the-shoulder collaboration could happen, the banter and relationships that happen when folks work together.”

 “That building sits right inside a primary fiber hub and decking that building with cutting edge infrastructure is really helpful to engineers.
 It’s difficult to replace that while working from home,” he said.
 “St. Louis is becoming more of a tech hub and is getting more competitive.
 We’re going to use this building to make it nice enough and more useful for folks to work at US Cloud.”